 - Ginger-infused vodka: Great for easing off nausea and promoting digestive health

-- Elderberry-infused scotch: A super immune booster
+- Elderberry-infused scotch: A super immune enhancer

 - Passionflower-infused rum: Deep nervine tonic